 If using household bleach as a disinfectant always dilute it as per the instructions on the bottle.

 What is the COVID-19 test and where can I get tested?

 The test for COVID-19 is a swab.
 The swab goes at the back of the throat and then up the nose to find any virus that might be there.
 It can feel a bit uncomfortable but should not hurt.

-You will usually receive your PCR results by text in a day or two.
+If you have a PCR test you will usually receive your results via text within a day or two.
 You need to stay isolated and away from other people until you get your test result.

 You are legally required to report all positive rapid antigen test results either online via the SA Health website form or you can call the SA COVID-19 Information Line on 1800 253 787.

 If you are wondering what sort of test you should be getting, you can find out what option is right for you at the SA Health Testing for COVID-19 page.

 You can find out where you can access a RAT across South Australia here: SA Health Website - Rapid Antigen Test webpage.